 The benefits of building a culture of praise

-There’s this idea that a company doesn’t need to be proactive in keeping its employees happy because “that’s what their paycheck is for.”
+There’s this old school idea that a company doesn’t need to show staff appreciation or express gratitude because “that’s what their paycheck is for.”
 But according to “The Benefits of Saying Nice Things About Your Colleagues” by Professor Jane E. Dutton and assistant professor Julia Lee, both of University of Michigan's Ross School of Business, this mentality is “surprisingly common,” but “unenlightened,” and often results in high employee turnover.
 Any human resources pro will tell you, as important as pay is (and we shouldn’t discount that), it doesn’t equal employee engagement, so it's really necessary to go the extra mile and show employee appreciation.
-Moreover, non-monetary benefits like a culture of recognition can create about half the engagement boost of a salary change, but is 95% less expensive.
-Praising good work through an employee recognition program helps the company save money through increased employee retention and higher employee motivation-- meaning an engaged workforce that is eager to work for productively.
+Moreover, non-monetary benefits like a culture of recognition can create about half the employee engagement boost of a salary change, but is 95% less expensive.
+Praising good work through an employee recognition program helps the company save money through increased employee retention and higher employee motivation-- meaning an engaged workforce that is not only willing, but eager to work harder to achieve company goals.

 What does praise look like?

 First and foremost, treating employee recognition like a chore isn’t going to be fun for anyone involved-- nor will that positively impact company culture.
 In the Harvard Business Review article, “Recognizing Employees Is The Simplest Way to Improve Morale,” David Novak gets right to the point: “Recognition isn’t just about implementing employee programs to check them off a list; it’s about bringing out the best in people and improving your company’s bottom line.”
 It should be simple: show appreciation for excellent employee performance, and be genuine.

 It’s also important that you craft a recognition plan so that your employee recognition program makes staff appreciation personal.
-Everyone can remember a time when, after making an effort and working hard, they’ve been disappointed in a lack of proportional reaction.
-Novak also provides an anecdote regarding his oncologist, who has had an impressive, 40-year career of service for an institution.
-When Novak remarked that they must be so thankful to have had her expertise for so many years, she showed him the gift she was given for her 40th anniversary: a keychain.
-Receiving such a little thing as a recognition award-- one that's less exciting than a credit card sign-up incentive (or even a gift card)-- for decades of work would clearly be demoralizing; Novak calls it a “trivial attempt at recognition” that misses the mark, noting that it’s more of a letdown than an inspiration.
+Everyone can remember a time when, after working hard, they’ve been disappointed in a lack of a proportional reaction or appreciation program.
+Novak also provides an anecdote regarding his oncologist, whose career included an impressive 40 years of service for an institution.
+When Novak remarked that they must be so thankful to have had her expertise for so long, she showed him the service award she was given for her 40th work anniversary: a keychain.
+Receiving such a little thing as a recognition award-- one that's less exciting than a credit card sign-up incentive (or even a gift card)-- for decades of great work would clearly be demoralizing; Novak calls it a “trivial attempt at recognition” that misses the mark, noting that such a letdown could negatively impact employee morale rather than show employee appreciation.

 Anyone can give praise

-Praise doesn’t need to flow only from manager to employee -- peer to peer praise is also imperative to building a culture of praise.
+Praise doesn’t need to flow only from manager to employee -- peer to peer praise is also imperative to building a company culture of recognition.

-When peers express praise for one another, “it [can] feel less like a performance review, and more like an organic expression of gratitude,” writes Shawn Achor for Harvard Business Review.
-Large companies benefit from recognition programs as much as small ones: when using a peer-to-peer feedback recognition system, JetBlue found that for every 10% increase in people reporting being recognized, retention increased by 3%, while engagement grew by 2%.
+There are some clear benefits to peer recognition: “it [can] feel less like a performance review, and more like an organic expression of gratitude,” writes Shawn Achor for Harvard Business Review.
+Large companies benefit from recognition programs as much as small ones: when using a peer recognition system, JetBlue found that for every 10% increase in people reporting being recognized, retention increased by 3%, while engagement grew by 2%.

 When and how to give praise

-Three examples of when (and why) to give praise:
+Here are some good examples of when (and why) to show employee appreciation:

-- Recognize excellence: When an individual does an exceptional job and the company overall benefits— for example, when a salesperson gets a big win and boosts the company's bottom line-- recognition brings attention to the work that person has done to help the organization itself achieve its goals.
+- Recognize excellence: When a great employee l does an exceptional job and the company overall benefits-- for example, when a salesperson gets a big win and boosts the company's bottom line-- recognition brings attention to the work that person has done to help achieve company goals.
 In turn, this further incentivizes staff members-- both seasoned and new hires alike-- to strive for the company.

 - Recognize under-the-radar efforts: Everyone does work that isn’t always noticed, but that benefits the entire team and makes everyone’s lives easier.
 Whether it’s an assistant’s prowess in last-minute rescheduling, or an office manager’s ability to ensure the office canteen never runs out of coffee and snacks, staff recognition for little things that have a big impact helps make that “invisible” work more obvious.

-- Strengthen team bonds: When a coworker helps out another coworker in a specific way and it’s recognized, it builds a culture in which collaboration is appreciative, and encourages such behavior — which is better for the business as a whole.
+- Strengthen team bonds: When a coworker helps out another coworker by going the extra mile and it’s recognized, it builds a company culture in which collaboration is appreciated, and encourages such specific behavior — which has a positive impact on the entire company.

-- Recognize excellence: “Your presentation at the meeting really opened my eyes into the way your team’s project will tie into the company’s objectives at large, and I found it both informative and motivating.”
+- Recognize excellence: “Your presentation at the staff meeting really opened my eyes into the way your team’s project will tie into the company goals at large, and I found it both informative and motivating-- great work!”

-- Recognize under-the-radar efforts: “Your dedication to more thankless tasks like keeping the canteen well stocked with both caffeinated and non-caffeinated coffees and teas has a huge positive impact on the office morale and I just want you to know that I truly appreciate that you’re so on top of organization and ordering.”
+- Recognize under-the-radar efforts: “Your dedication to more thankless tasks like keeping the canteen well stocked with both caffeinated and non-caffeinated coffees and teas has a huge positive impact on our work environment and I just want you to know that I truly appreciate your hard work in being so on top of organization and ordering.”

-- Strengthen team bonds: “Thank you for taking the extra time to be a sounding board for me in preparing my proposal!
+- Strengthen team bonds: “Thank you for going the extra mile to be a sounding board for me in preparing my proposal on Friday afternoon!
 It really made a difference in the end product.
-I’m happy to be working with you!”
+I’m happy we're coworkers!”

 Giving praise publicly

-You might also be wondering about when and where to give praise.
-Again, it’s important to be personal about your praise -- loudly announcing during a company wide meeting how well a shyer employee did well on something might not be the right call, while pulling aside a more extroverted employee to give them praise might be less impactful than some sort of recognition award.
+You might be pondering employee recognition ideas, and wondering about when and where to give positive feedback.
+Again, it’s important to be personal -- public recognition during a company meeting for a shyer employee might not be the right call, while pulling aside a more extroverted team member to praise their good work might be less impactful than some sort of recognition award.

-One way to easily give public praise is through communication technology such as email, internal messaging services such as Slack, the company blog, an internal performance management system such as Lattice, and even (if it makes sense for your company) in more public social media channels such as Twitter can all be used to give praise.
+One way to easily show employee appreciation is by utilizing communication technology as recognition tools: email, internal messaging services such as Slack, the company blog, an internal performance management system such as Lattice, and even (if it makes sense for your company) in more public social media channels such as Twitter can all be used to give praise.

-By providing staff with specific, thoughtful praise tailored to their preferences, you’re showing that their hard work isn’t taken for granted— and increasing the likelihood that they’ll keep it up.
+By providing specific, thoughtful employee recognition tailored to each individual's preferences, you’re showing that their hard work isn’t taken for granted— and increasing the likelihood that they’ll keep it up.